MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/error-code-operationpreempted.md

 ## Cause

-This error usually occurs when an in-progress operation is interrupted by a subsequent operation that was issued before the previous operation is finished.
+This error usually occurs when an in-progress operation is interrupted by a subsequent operation that was issued before the in-progress operation is finished.
 The error will indicate the in-progress operation, which can be a delete or any other operation.

 ## Solution